 Dedicated storage space for phones and laptops is extra-secure and protected to pad that sensitive gear.
 Multiple pockets for organization, and compression straps bridge the gap between backpack and carry-on luggage.

-How to Choose a Travel Backpack
+How to Choose the Best Travel Backpack for You

 Waterproof or Not?